HYF-Class23/group4-hyf-rebuild/README.md

 # GROUP4- hyf-rebuild

-> As a project under the agile development classes and
+> As a project under the agile development classes and creating the best way for
-> creating the best way for users and easy for accessible. also
+> users and easy for accessible. also Creating a modern responsive website to
-> Creating a modern responsive website to enhance user engagements for clients.
+> enhance user engagements for clients.
+Implementing essential features.ensuring
-> Implementing essential features.ensuring compatablity with the major one.
+> compatibility with the major one.

 ## Table of contents